microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 ### Building a simple button

-One can create a simple button by simply adding the *Interactable* component to a GameObject that has a collider on it or on a child to receive input.
+One can create a simple button by simply adding the *Interactable* component to a GameObject that is configured to receive input events.
+It can have  has a collider on it or on a child to receive input.
+If using *Interactable* with a Unity UI based GameObjects it should be under the Canvas GameObject.

 Take the button one step further, by creating a new profile, assigning the GameObject itself and creating a new theme.
 Furthermore, use the *OnClick* event to make something happen.